tahoe-lafs/tahoe-lafs/docs/specifications/backends/raic.rst

 This design worsens a known “write hole” issue in Tahoe-LAFS when updating the contents of mutable files.
-An update to a mutable file can require changing the contents of multiple chunks, and if the client fails or is disconnected during the operation the resulting state of the stored cloud objects may be inconsistent: no longer containing all of the old version, but not yet containing all of the new version.
+An update to a mutable file can require changing the contents of multiple chunks, and if the client fails or is disconnected during the operation the resulting state of the store objects for that share may be inconsistent—no longer containing all of the old version, but not yet containing all of the new version.
 A mutable share can be left in an inconsistent state even by the existing Tahoe-LAFS disk backend if it fails during a write, but that has a smaller chance of occurrence because the current client behavior leads to mutable shares being written to disk in a single system call.

 The best fix for this issue probably requires changing the Tahoe-LAFS storage protocol, perhaps by extending it to use a two-phase or three-phase commit